Depression and Heart Disease—A Deadly Mix

 “Depression is a really important issue for those with heart conditions,” said Lichtman.
 “There needs to be routine screening for depression, and we cannot underestimate its role in the recovery process.”

 The authors recommend future research on the sub-types and characteristics of depression most associated with increased risk for heart patients, the best means of screening and coordinating care for patients with depression, and identifying safe and effective treatments for depression after acute coronary syndrome.

 Eleven co-authors from universities around the country contributed to the study, including Erica Leifheit-Limson of the Yale School of Public Health.

-This Article was submitted by Denise L Meyer, on Friday, February 21, 2014.
+This article was submitted by Denise L Meyer on February 21, 2014.